-

 In principle, the Renewable Energy Expansion Act (Erneuerbaren-Ausbau-Gesetz) provides three support mechanisms: market premiums based on tendering procedures, market premiums based on applications, and investment grants.
 Before the Renewable Energy Expansion Act, the Green Electricity Act 2012 (Ökostromgesetz 2012) offered support to producers of renewable energy through feed-in tariffs based on contracts with the Green Electricity Settlement Agency, referred to as OeMAG.
 Under the Renewable Energy Expansion Act, OeMAG is no longer obligated to purchase the generated electricity from renewable energy sources.
 Hence, the electricity producers must market the electricity themselves.

 The market premium represents the subsidy that can be obtained for the electricity from renewables which is sold and fed into the public grid.
 Therefore, this subsidy aims to compensate for the difference fully or partially between the production costs of electricity from renewables and the average market price for electricity for a certain period.
 It is calculated from the difference between the value to be applied in cents per kWh determined in the context of a tendering procedure or established by ordinance and the respective reference market value or reference market price in cents per kWh.
 A market premium can be obtained through a tendering procedure for photovoltaic, hydropower, wind, biomass, and green gas facilities.
-For 2025, the annual tender volumes are 700,000 kW peak for photovoltaic, 7,500 kW for biomass, 500,000 kW for wind power, and 40,000 kW for joint tenders for wind and hydropower installations.
-Administered market premiums have lower tender volumes and may not be available for all mentioned renewable sources.
+For 2026, the annual tender volumes are 700,000 kW peak for photovoltaic, 7,500 kW for biomass, 390,000 kW for wind power, and 20,000 kW for joint tenders for wind and hydropower installations.
+The volumes in 2026 for market premiums based on applications are 90,000 kW for hydropower installations, 7,500 kW for biomass, and 1,500 kW for green gas.
 The market premium is typically paid out monthly by the competent body, the Renewables support management entity (EAG-Förderabwicklungsstelle).
 OeMAG has been appointed as competent body and is therefore entrusted to fulfil the task of the Renewables support management entity.

 Further to the funding on federal level, there are funding programmes for renewables and energy efficiency at provincial level.